Admiralty Jurisdiction and the Right to Trial by Jury

 Maritime Accident + Injury Lawyers Offering Free Consultations

 For more information on admiralty jurisdiction issues and the right to a jury trial in an admiralty case.
 These are complicated legal issues that frequently arise when filing admiralty claims.
-If you need legal guidance navigating these issues, contact our maritime injury lawyers for a free consultation at (866) 627-3676.
+If you need legal guidance navigating these issues, contact our Florida boat accident lawyers for a free consultation at (866) 627-3676.

 Our maritime firm handles all types of maritime cases in both state and federal courts, and represents Plaintiff’s from all over the United States, and internationally.